 Awesome Naturalist Guide?

-The Galapagos Islands are brimming with history, geology, biology and, yes, even legends and myths; however, not all of this can be. easily identified on the surface.
+The Galapagos Islands are brimming with history, geology, biology, and, yes, even legends and myths; however, not all of this can be.
+They are easily identified on the surface.
 Scientists have spent centuries studying the natural processes that occur in the Galapagos Islands, and the stories run deep.
 Galapagos naturalist guides use their years of experience to interpret and reveal the stunning heritage of the archipelago.
-Your naturalist guide will be your eyes and ears to this world, interpreting the islands’ secrets to paint a vivid picture of them all.
+Your naturalist guide will be your eyes and ears to this world, interpreting the islands’ secrets to painting a vivid picture of them all.
 However, truly great naturalist guides don’t just guide; they create a memorable experience that meets the needs of all of their guests while monitoring the conservation and preservation of the Galapagos National Park.

 What is a Naturalist Guide?

 The Galapagos National Park requires that a naturalist guide accompany visitors at all times while within park boundaries.
 These guides are specially trained to act as your personal Galapagos interpreter.
 In a basic sense, they are responsible for teaching visitors about the islands and adapting their itineraries to the needs of their audience.
 However, to truly become an exceptional naturalist guide, it takes years of experience, a passion for the islands, and vast knowledge.